jhaskinsjr/nebula/README.txt

     --max_cycles 32000 \
     --snapshots 1000 \
     --break_on_undefined \
-    -- 10000 sum_from_main.ussim
+    -- \
+    main.ussim \
+    ../../examples/bin/sum 2 3 5 7 11 13

 First, the "cd" command changes into the subdirectory with the first-ever, very simple, very primitive μService-SIMulator pipeline implementation,
 codename: Bergamot (see: https://en.wikipedia.org/wiki/Bergamot_orange).
 The "python3" command then executes the launcher module (launcher.py).
-The launcher module will then begin accepting TCP connections on the localhost's port 10000 and execute the script sum_from_main.ussim, simulating for a maximum of 32,000 simulated cycles, taking snapshots (of the main memory and register file) every 1,000 simulated cycles, but will cease execution if it encounters an instruction that is not (yet) defined.
+The launcher module will then begin by executing the script main.ussim, and loading the binary "../../examples/bin/sum" together with its command-line parameters "2 3 5 7 11 13", into the simulator's main memory; and simulating for a maximum of 32,000 simulated cycles, taking snapshots (of the simulated main memory and register file) every 1,000 simulated cycles, but will cease execution if it encounters an instruction that is not (yet) defined.

 --
 SIMULATOR SCRIPTS

 The simulator executes according to instructions in an execute script.
-Consider the script sum_from_main.ussim:
+Consider the script main.ussim:

     # Sample μService-SIMulator script
+    port 10000
     service implementation/simplecore.py:localhost
     service implementation/regfile.py:localhost
     service implementation/mainmem.py:localhost